tc39/notes/es7/2016-09/sept-29.md

 Tilde: Yes
 Airbnb: Yes

-Next: ok to delegate TR104 updating to AWB and LB?
+Next: ok to delegate TR104 updating to AWB and LBR?

 YES